5sansiva/Bank-Simulation/devlog.md

 Teller 1 []: waiting for a customer

 This does not match the format that was required in the pdf so I need to adjust the print statements so that immediately after the 'ready to serve is printed', the line 'waiting for a customer' should also be printed.

+10:38 PM
+I found that I forgot the bank closes for the day in my output so I added that.